d12frosted/elpa-mirror/gnu/tmr-readme.txt

    1.5h   1.5 hours (90 minutes)
   ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

+  The input can also be an absolute time, such as `16:00' or `16:00:30'.
+  It sets a timer from present time until the one specified.

   If `tmr' is called with an optional prefix argument (`C-u' with default key bindings), it asks for a description to be associated with the given timer.
-Preconfigured candidates, as a list of strings, are specified in the user option `tmr-descriptions-list', though any arbitrary input is acceptable at the minibuffer prompt.

   An alternative to the `tmr' command is `tmr-with-description'.
 The difference between the two is that the latter always prompts for a description.

+  The command `tmr-edit-description' can change the description a given timer object.

+  The user option `tmr-descriptions-list' defines the completion candidates that are shown at the description prompt.
+Its value can be either a list of strings or the symbol of a variable that holds a list of strings.
+The default value of `tmr-description-history', is the name of a variable that contains input provided by the user at the relevant prompt of the `tmr' and `tmr-with-description' commands.

   When the timer is set, a message is sent to the echo area recording the current time and the point in the future when the timer elapses.